vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 Therefore, users are recommended to uninstall Velero and delete all the resources in the Velero namespace before installing the new release.

 ## Installation
  We will add a new flag "--pod-volume-backup-uploader" during installation.
+The flag has 3 meanings:
+ - It indicates PodVolume BR as the default method to protect PV data over other methods, i.e., durable snapshot.
+Therefore, the existing --use-restic option will be replaced
+ - It indicates the file system uploader to be used by PodVolume BR
+ - It implies the backup repository type manner, Restic if pod-volume-backup-uploader=restic, Unified Repository in all other cases

  The flag has below two values:
  **"Restic"**: it means Velero will use Restic to do the pod volume backup.
-Therefore, the Velero server deployment and PodVolumeBackup daemonset will be created as below:
+Therefore, the Velero server deployment and VeleroNodeAgent daemonset will be created as below:
  ```
     spec:
       containers:
       - args:
         - server
         - --features=
-        - --legacy
+        - --uploader-type=restic
         command:
         - /velero
 ```